benmoses-dev/reverse-string/README.md

 # reverse-string
-simple program that randomly selects from a list of algorithms
+simple program that efficiently reverses every word in a string